 Airbnb pioneered the modern data culture and created Apache Airflow.
 Their DE interviews test marketplace data modeling, experimentation infrastructure, and the ability to make data accessible across an entire organization.
-Here is what each round evaluates and how to prepare.
+The process spans 3 to 5 weeks with leveling from L4 through L7.

 SQL problems set in a marketplace context: bookings, listings, reviews, search interactions.
 Airbnb phone screens test aggregation, window functions, and multi-step analytical queries.
 The interviewer evaluates clarity of thought and how you handle ambiguity in problem definitions.
 You may need to ask clarifying questions about business logic before writing queries.